The Ultra

 • Film premiers and Gatherings

 Yes, that’s right.
-SPOT Trackers are an important element of an event like this.
+Trackers are an important element of an event like this.
 It gives people at home an insight into your progress and allows DOT Watchers the world over to have the opportunity to track and analyse every decision you make.

 They are also essential for the PanCeltic Team to monitor your progress and keep our beady eyes on you at all times.
 We will know when you have stopped at the pub for lunch, or called in at a local supermarket to stock up on essentials.
 They transmit and record all of your ride telemetry and is an important tool to help ratify results at the end of the ride.